blindroot/ext.blindroot.github.com/_posts/2015-06-20-s3-fun-in-ruby.md

 ```
 require "s3"
-# Make sure thatAWS user
+# Make sure that you create separate AWS user
-# has full r/o access to our S3
+# which has at least read-only access to your S3 bucket(s)
 service = S3::Service.new(:access_key_id => "AKKMYIDTOAWSSERVICESAKK",
      			  :secret_access_key => "qwertyqwertyqwertyqwerty")